JSTOR-Labs/plant-humanities/Peony.md

 <param ve-map center="32.262084, 64.391554" zoom="2.5">
 <param ve-map-layer geojson url="geojson/peony.json" title="Peony Distribution" active>

 Two species of _Paeonia_ were particularly important in ancient Chinese medical practice, <span id="Q163076">_Paeonia lactiflora_</span>, which was the primary source of both white peony and red peony, and , <span id="Q163018">_Paeonia suffruticosa_</span>, commonly known as the tree peony or “moutan”.
 The earliest record of the use of peony in Chinese medicine was discovered in an imperial Chinese Han tomb (AD 25–220).
-Writings within the tomb confirmed that peony root (called “danpi”), likely _P._ _suffruticosa_, was used to treat blood stasis nearly 2,000 years ago.[^1]
+Writings within the tomb confirmed that peony root (called “danpi”), likely _P._ _suffruticosa_, was used to treat blood stasis nearly 2,000 years ago.[^a]
 <param ve-plant-specimen eid="Q163076" max="1">
 <param ve-plant-specimen eid="Q163018" max="1">